 Applications for our postgraduate courses need to come through our online application portal.
 More details can be found on our postgraduate application page.
 We would advise that you apply for a postgraduate course at least one month before the course starts.
-If you are applying from outside of the UK, you can find more useful information on our international how to apply page.
+If you are applying from outside of the UK, you can find more useful information on our international entry requirements and deadlines page.

 Applications are made directly to the University following a consultation with your employer.
 Further information on the next available start dates can be found on the individual course pages.
 You can read more about our degree apprenticeships here on our website.

 I'm still deciding which course to apply for, where can I find more information about your courses?

 You can search the range of courses we offer here and filter by the type of study you are interested in.
 From the search results, you can click on a course to read more about it such as entry requirements, course duration, tuition fees, modules and methods of assessment.

 I have been asked to provide a Personal Statement, what does this require?

 Do I need to provide to provide a reference as part of my application?